Crunchy on the outside, soft on the inside, this gluten free stuffing is the perfect addition to any Thanksgiving table!

-- 1 32-ounce box chicken stock
+- 1-2 32-ounce boxes chicken stock or broth

 - ½ cup (1 stick or 113 g) butter

-- 1 tsp dried marjoram
+- 1 teaspoon dried marjoram

-- 2 tsp poultry seasoning
+- 1 tablespoon poultry seasoning

-- ½ tsp garlic powder
+- ½ teaspoon garlic powder

 - Add the bread cubes to the saucepan and stir until all the bread is coated.
 Remove from the heat and let sit for a few minutes to soak up all the liquid.
 Check the consistency.
 For a wetter/more moist texture, add more chicken stock to preference.

 - Bake for 25-30 minutes, or until lightly browned and crunchy on the outside, while still soft and moist on the inside.
 Serve immediately.